AaronHapy/dailynotion-ui/README.md

 # Dailynotion-ui
-This is a clone app of YouTube.
+This app is like YouTube.
+The backend of this UI app can be found here: [dailynotion-service](https://github.com/AaronHapy/dailynotion-service)

 ### Local development